 Traditional Chinese Medicine, of which acupuncture is a part, views allergies as a “wind” disease that affects the lungs, liver, kidney, spleen and stomach.
 When the life flow, or Qi, is blocked at acupuncture meridians that correspond with those organs, allergies can persist.
 Acupuncture unlocks Qi at the meridians and cleanses the organs, which in turn removes the allergy symptoms.

 The view of Western medicine is much different.
-As the National Institutes of Health reported in an researched by the National Center for Biotechnology Information (NCBI), allergies are the result of cells labeled CD4+ and a subtype of cells called Th1/Th2.
+As the National Institutes of Health reported in an article researched by the National Center for Biotechnology Information (NCBI), allergies are the result of cells labeled CD4+ and a subtype of cells called Th1/Th2.
 Those cells produce proteins and molecules classified as cytokines interleukin, which in turn bring about the allergic response to certain materials like pollen or dust.

 Can the two views be integrated?